JamesByers/volumio_and_snapcast_config/README.md

 ## Configuring Volumio and Snapcast for a DIY Sonos like music system

+#### Overview
+This repository contains instructions for turning Volumio into a multi-room music player
+* V1 configuration using Volumio2 as the master control and Raspbian with Snapclient installed as the nodes in other rooms

 #### References
 * Volumio forum discussions
   * [Guide: Multiroom Audio Output from Volumio With Snapcast](https://volumio.org/forum/multiroom-audio-output-from-volumio-with-snapcast-t3217.html)